Freedoms of the air: First freedom

 Countries that are not signatories of the IASTA charge overflight fees as well; among them, Russia is known for charging high fees, especially on the transarctic routes (between North America and Asia) that cross Siberia.
 In 2008, Russia temporarily denied Lufthansa Cargo permission to overfly its airspace with cargo ostensibly due to "delayed payments for its flyover rights".
-European airlines pay Russia €300 million a year for flyover permissions.
+In 2008, European airlines were paying Russia €300 million a year for flyover permissions.

+Due to the Russo-Ukrainian War, in 2022 the US, EU and other countries cancelled the third and fourth freedoms for Russian airlines, preventing them flying to these countries.
+In response Russia blocked all freedoms for western airlines, including the first freedom.
+Flights from the EU to Japan now fly over central Asia and China instead.
+Chinese and other airlines continue to fly over Russia.

 Second freedom

 The second freedom allows technical stops without the embarking or disembarking of passengers or cargo.
 It is the right to stop in one country solely for refueling or other maintenance on the way to another country.
 Because of longer range of modern airliners, second freedom rights are comparatively rarely exercised by passenger carriers today, and then often as fifth freedom, allowing new passengers to embark at the stop.
 But second freedom rights are widely used by air cargo carriers, and are more or less universal between countries.

 The most famous example of the second freedom is Shannon Airport (Ireland), which was used as a stopping point for most transatlantic flights until the 1960s, since Shannon Airport was the closest European airport to the United States.
-Anchorage was similarly used for flights between Western Europe and East Asia, bypassing Soviet airspace, prohibited until the end of the Cold War.
+Anchorage was similarly used for flights between Western Europe and East Asia, bypassing Soviet airspace, closed until the end of the Cold War.
 Anchorage was still used by some Chinese airlines for flights to the U.S. and Toronto until the 2000s.
 Flights between Europe and South Africa often stopped at Ilha do Sal (Sal Island) in Cabo Verde, off the coast of Senegal, due to many African nations refusing to allow South African flights to overfly their territory during the Apartheid regime.
 Gander, Newfoundland was also a frequent stopping point for airlines from the USSR and the Eastern Bloc on the way to the Caribbean, Central America, Mexico, and South America.